jbobthegreat/hubitat_volumio_integration/README.md

 - If either the Hubitat hub or the Volumio device change MAC addresses, re-run the initialize command
   - The initialize command checks the DNI against the Volumio MAC address, enrolls in push notifications, and schedules automatic re-enrollment daily if the preference is set to do so
 - This driver was tested only for local Volumio devices on the same network as the Hubitat hub.
 It may work with remote access devices or over a VPN, but this is untested.
-- The track URI is shown in the "uri" attribute shown in Current States.
+- The track URI and Music Service required for Play Track and Set Track are shown in Current States, and are accessible to rules.
 - The Play Track command will replace the Volumio queue and begin playback on the specified URI.
+The title field is optional, but can be filled in for web radio stations if desired.
 - The Set Track command will add a specified URI to the end of the current playback queue.